benhamill/changems/README.md

 Some ideas for features I'll be working towards.
 I'm open to other ideas.
 In no particular order:

-- Search by gem name
 - API end point to get the changes in a given release
 - API end point to get the changes between 2 releases
 - A design that looks good

-## Getting started with the project
+## Getting Started With The Project

 ### 0. Ruby Version